wal-g/wal-g/README.md

 Acknowledgements
 ----------------
-WAL-G could not have been possible without the support of [Citus](https://www.citusdata.com/) [Data](https://github.com/citusdata).
-We would like to express our sincere gratitude and appreciation for having the opportunity to develop and test this project.
-Thank you to all who contributed to the creation of WAL-G.
+WAL-G would not have happened without the support of [Citus Data](https://www.citusdata.com/)

+WAL-G came into existence as a result of the collaboration between a summer engineering intern at Citus, Katie Li, and Daniel Farina, the original author of WAL-E who currently serves as a principal engineer on the Citus Cloud team.
+Citus Data also has an [open source extension to Postgres](https://github.com/citusdata) that distributes database queries horizontally to deliver scale and performance.